ZihanWangKi/extend_bert/README.md

 We provide code for evaluating on NER.
 See [evaluating-scripts](evaluating-scripts).

+## Data
+We are releasing the following BERT models:
+- Bilingual BERT (BBERT) models on 13 languages.
+- Extended Multilingual BERT (EMBERT) on 28 languages.

+See [data](data.json) for detailed paths to download the models.

 ## Requirements

 You can do ```pip install -r requirements.txt``` with python3.6+ to have the same environment as ours.